iwr-wasteless/iwr/README.md

 [here on Twitter](https://twitter.com/JamesCRay01/status/936992945173020672), however the below information should be more detailed.

+It is intended to set up WasteLess as a non-profit, before receiving any funding.

 ## The Problem / Challenge:

 In this section, please be prepared to explain what specific challenges you